 3) Go to Build >> Build Solution.

 Notice that the Test Explorer window is still empty and Visual Studio is not able to find any test to run for the build.
-Even though if you are following the previous two tutorials, you will relies that we got one FirstTestCase in the project.
-Even in the Output window it says 0 succeeded and 0 failed.
+Even though if you are following the previous two tutorials, you will realize that we got one FirstTestCase in the project.
+Even in the Output window, it says 0 succeeded and 0 failed.

 Now let’s just install Nunit Framework and Nunit Adapter and see what happens after that.

 What is NUnit Framework?

 NUnit is a unit testing framework for performing unit testing based on the .NET platform.
 It is a widely used tool for unit testing and is preferred by many developers today.
 NUnit is free to use.
 NUnit does not create any test scripts by itself.
 You have to write test scripts by yourself, but NUnit allows you to use its tools and classes to make unit testing easier.
 The points to be remembered about NUnit are listed below:

 - NUnit is not an automated GUI testing tool.